Frustration-induced quantum spin liquid behavior in the $s=$1/2 random-bond Heisenberg antiferromagnet on the zigzag chain: The nature of the ground state and the low-lying excitation of the frustrated random-singlet state

-In Fig. \ref{fig:configE1excite}, we show singlet-dimer configurations of the typical ground states and the corresponding first excited states of the random frustrated $J_1$-$J_2$ chain of $J_2=0.5$ obtained by the ED calculation for $N=32$ under periodic BC.
+In Fig. \ref{fig:configE1excite}, we show singlet-dimer configurations of the typical ground states and the corresponding first excited states of the random frustrated $J_1$-$J_2$ chain of $J_2=0.5$ obtained by the ED calculation for $L=32$ under periodic BC.
 The comparison of the figures in the upper and lower rows reveals the low-energy excitation of each case.

-As can be seen from these figures, the low-energy excitations consist of the three types (A), (B), and (C) previously identified in Ref.\cite{KawamuraUematsu}, each illustrated in Figs. \ref{fig:configE1excite}(a), (b), and (c), respectively.
-The appearance probability of the types (B) and (C) excitations turns out to be rather high, being of comparable order to that of type (A), in contrast to the unfrustrated RS state of the $J_1$-only chain where the type (A) excitation dominates with rather few (virtually no) type (B) and (C) excitations, demonstrating that the nature of the low-energy excitation of the frustrated RS state of the $J_1$-$J_2$ chain is similar to that of the frustrated RS state in 2D.
+As can be seen from these figures, the low-energy excitations consist of the three types (A), (B), and (C) previously identified in Ref.[\citen{KawamuraUematsu}], each illustrated in Figs. \ref{fig:configE1excite}(a), (b), and (c), respectively.
+The ratio of the appearance probability of each excitation in the frustrated RS state of $J_2=0.5$ is shown in Fig.\ref{fig:ratio-excitations} in comparison with that in the unfrustrated RS state of $J_2=0$.
+As can be seen from the figure, in the frustrated RS state, the appearance probability of the types (B) and (C) excitations turns out to be rather high, being of comparable order to that of type (A), in contrast to the unfrustrated RS state of the $J_1$-only chain where the type (A) excitation dominates with rather few (virtually no) type (B) and (C) excitations, demonstrating that the nature of the low-energy excitation of the frustrated RS state of the $J_1$-$J_2$ chain is similar to that of the frustrated RS state in 2D.
 Such an observation, {\it i.e.\/}, the appearance of considerable amount of type (B) and (C) excitations, which are hardly realized in the unfrustrated RS state but appear in the frustrated RS state in 2D, further strengthens our conclusion that the QSL state in the frustrated random $J_1$-$J_2$ chain is the frustrated RS state, essentially of the same type as stabilized in frustrated 2D and 3D systems.